Marc-Antoine Fortuné: Rouen

 Fortuné joined Ligue 2 club Rouen on loan in the summer of 2003 with an option to make the move permanent.
 With this fresh start for the young player, Fortuné saw a return to form.
 Playing from right-midfield he managed to score goals in his first three appearances which earned him a role back to his preferred role of striker.
 A successful season at Rouen ended with ten Ligue 2 goals in 34 appearances.
 His good form for Rouen earned him a move to Stade Brest.

-Stade Brest
+Brest

-Fortuné signed for Ligue 2 side Stade Brest in July 2004, making it his third new club in three successive seasons.
+Fortuné signed for Ligue 2 side Stade Brestois in July 2004, making it his third new club in three successive seasons.
 It turned out to be another successful move for Fortuné.
 He started the season playing wide on the right side of a front three.
 This led to a league position of 9th and a good run in the Coupe de France ending in the quarter-final stage.
 He scored 10 goals in 33 Ligue 2 appearances and started to draw attention from bigger clubs around Europe including Eredivisie side FC Utrecht.